ethersphere/ethswarm-nextjs/content/pages/grants/swarm-2.0-wave.md

           code: ""
           template: section-item
         - tagline: ""
-          title: Key areas
+          title: Key Focus Areas
           content: >-
-            The Swarm Association's Grant Program focuses on Swarm's decentralised storage.

-            __Bridging the gap:__<br/>
-            Create a Dapp utilizing Swarm and other Web3 players.
-Your imagination is the limit: L1, L2, and other players in the Web3 space.

-            __Polygon Integration:__<br/>
-            Build a Dapp that combines Polygon with Swarm.

-            __Onboard Web2 project to Swarm.__

-            __Unlocking Web3 Potential:__<br/>
-            Create a Dapp using Swarm and power it with AI.

-            __Develop NFT applications:__<br/>
+            The current wave of grants places a particular emphasis on:

+            - __Blobs on Swarm:__<br/>
+            Enhancing the blob view, facilitating blobs on other chains, adding blob viewers to the Swarm Desktop App, and enabling search functionality over blobs.

+            - __Data Availability on Swarm:__<br/>
+            Tooling to create open insurance groups for data on Swarm, offering real-time fee comparisons for data availability solutions, and selection tools for upload and data availability solutions for sequencers and developers, ensuring secure and insured off-chain data storage.

+            - __Polygon / Cross-Chain Innovation:__<br/>
+            Facilitating integrations between Polygon and Swarm to enable scalable, interoperable DApp solutions.

+            - __Web3 Social Networking DApps:__<br/>
+            Expanding social and communication DApps for Swarm users, including features like the Swarm mailbox, real-time messaging, and a dedicated social media space.
+We place a strong emphasis on supporting private identities, ensuring encryption, and providing modularity.
+This approach allows us to integrate high-quality DApps as both Desktop App plugins and Fairdrive components.

+          image: ""
+          ctas: []
+          code: ""
+          template: section-item
+        - tagline: ""
+          title: General Impact Areas
+          content: >-
+            The Swarm Grants Programme seeks to create a lasting impact in several key areas:

+            - __Web3 Collaboration:__<br/>
+            Encouraging DApp development across Web3 layers by integrating Swarm with other decentralised technologies.

+            - __Web2 Migration:__<br/>
+            Helping Web2 projects transition to Web3 with decentralised storage and enhanced data control on the Swarm network.

+            - __AI-Powered Decentralisation__<br/>
+            Driving innovation at the intersection of AI and decentralised storage, developing DApps that leverage Swarm for AI-driven functionalities.

+            - __Industry-Specific NFT Solutions:__<br/>
-            for industry-scale use cases, focusing on key sectors like digital rights, real estate, etc. Leverage the power of the Swarm Network to redefine the digital landscape.
+            Focusing on key sectors like digital rights, real estate, etc. Leverage the power of the Swarm Network to redefine the digital landscape.

-            __Innovative Applications:__<br/>
-            Develop apps for decentralized storage, empowering user data control.

-            __Enhancing Tools:__<br/>
+            - __Decentralised Data Control:__<br/>
+            Promoting data sovereignty and privacy by developing applications for decentralised storage, giving users greater control over their data.

+            - __Developer Tooling & Infrastructure:__<br/>
-            Improve foundational tools and libraries for FDP`s efficiency and usability.
-Contribute to libraries for easier Swarm integration in apps.
+            Enhancing Swarm's foundational tools and libraries for wider adoption of decentralised storage solutions.

-            __FairOS Integration:__<br/>
+            - __FairOS Integration:__<br/>
-            Build apps integrating with FairOS storage and leveraging Fairdrive capabilities.
+            Building apps that integrate FairOS storage solutions, emphasising fairness and decentralisation.

-            __Language-Specific Implementations:__<br/>
-            Expand accessibility with FDP implementations in multiple languages.

-            Join us in shaping Web3`s future.

-            *The program supports Fair Data Principles of interoperability, self-sovereignty, and privacy.*
+            - __Additional Languages & Frameworks:__<br/>
+            Making Swarm more accessible by expanding language-specific implementations of tools and libraries, welcoming new developers to the ecosystem.

+            Through these focus and impact areas, the Swarm Grants Programme aims to catalyse significant advancements in the decentralised web, fostering innovation, collaboration, and a more equitable digital future.
           image: ""
           ctas: []
           code: ""